r3dlab-team/RTLAB-Denmark2025/3_Enumeration and Reconnaissance/README.md

 With at least one stable Beacon running, we can begin active reconnaissance inside the target environment to gather key details on user context, domain, and network layout.

 ### whoami
-Get the info from `whoami /all` without starting the `cmd.exe` process
+Get similar info like the Windows command `whoami /all`, but without starting the `cmd.exe` process
 ```
 whoami
 ```